liferay/liferay-plugins/portlets/knowledge-base-portlet/readme/6.2/BREAKING_CHANGES.markdown

 #### Who is affected?

-Any installation where that has existing articles with ratings is affected.
+Any installation that has existing articles with ratings is affected.

 #### How should I update my code?